prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

    (c) where applicable, an indication that the action sh all be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement ;

-   (d) an indication of the extent to which revocation of the patent is requested ;
+   (d) an indication of the extent to which revocation of the patent is requested;

    (e) one or more grounds for revocation, which shall as far  as possible be supported by arguments of law, and where appropriate an explanation of the claimant’s proposed claim construction;